BasicOpenSourceSoftware/BOM/README.md

 The ZIP file is a compiled version using py2exe.
 There is no insaller but you will want to unZIP the file then use the exe to launch the application.
 You can also make a short cut it does not matter where you save the folder.

 Please note that to make a key bind you have to use a capital letter.
 The software only allows you to use ctrl + alt + (the key bind you set) I will probably not add the ability to change that.
-If you have any qyestions please email me at BasicOpenSourceSoftware@gmail.com.
+If you have any questions please email me at BasicOpenSourceSoftware@gmail.com.

 The default delay is 0.3